Introduction to Health and Fitness

 How the times have changed.

-People join gyms to get and stay healthy, to get more fit.
+Today, people join gyms to get and stay healthy, and to get fit.

 Because people today are so much more sedentary than previous generations, it is necessary to join a gym just to move.